Dress Shoes for Overpronation

 Dress Shoe for Overpronation

-• The Celina and Gramercy are Orthopedic dress shoe ideal for various foot complications.
+• The Celina and Gramercy are Orthopedic dress shoes ideal for various foot complications.

-• They are perfect for Plantar Fasciitis that Overpronation may have cOverpronationoes offer proper support and stability, with layered cushioning for overpronOverpronationave a roomy extra depth fit and are orthotic-friendly.
+• They are perfect for Plantar Fasciitis, which may be caused by overpronation.
+They offer proper support and stability, with layered cushioning for overpronation, a roomy, extra-deep fit, and are orthotic-friendly.

 6